-Three years ago, your hospital spent $2 million on an AI sepsis predictor.
+Three years ago, your hospital spent a million dolars to buy and implement an AI sepsis predictor.
 Last month, you got an email asking why nobody uses it.
 You weren't surprised.

 The demo was impressive.
 The validation study showed 89% sensitivity.
 The vendor promised it would "revolutionize early detection."
-But now it sits dormant in your EHR—another alert no one clicks, another dashboard no one checks, another AI tool that failed the journey from lab to ward.
+But now it sits dormant in your EHR—another alert the doctors just click through, another dashboard no one checks, another AI tool that failed the journey from lab to ward.

 This isn't a story about bad AI.
 It's a story about deployment—the unsexy, underestimated process of making AI work in the real clinical environment.